Today's History Trivia for April 5

 Today's Birthdays for April 5

-1965 Mike McCready American guitarist with Pearl Jam.
+1966 Mike McCready American Hall of Fame guitarist and founding member of Pearl Jam.

 1962 Lana Clarkson d.
 2003 American actress.
 She was found shot to death in music producer Phil Spector's home.
 In 2009, Spector was found guilty of second degree murder for her death.
 Film: Deathstalker (1983, warrior Kaira) and Barbarian Queen (1985, title role).